Pampa Horse

 The Pampa Horse is a Brazilian breed of riding, sport and working horse.
 It combines the conformational characteristics of Brazilian Horses that are gaited with a pinto spotting pattern of white and dark coat colors.
 Developed from a base of spotted horses of the Mangalarga Marchador, Campolina, Brazilian crossbred horses, and others.
 It is a color breed: only pinto horses may be registered.
+It is not reported to the DAD-IS database of the Food and Agriculture Organization of the United Nations, nor is it among the thirteen horse breeds recognised as Brazilian by the Empresa Brasileira de Pesquisa Agropecuária, the national organisation for agricultural research.

 History

 As the Pampa is a spotted breed of Brazilian horse, its history begins with the introduction of this coat color pattern in Brazil.
 Though there is no record of a precise date for the arrival of these types of horses, it is believed that the color pattern was introduced with the first horses brought by Spanish settlers to South America (such as the Andalusian horse and Jaca Navarra), which is also where breeds such as the Criollo and Campeiro originated).
 The pattern may have been introduced with a few horses of Barb horse origin brought by Portuguese settlers, or by horses from Holland brought to north-eastern Brazil during the Dutch invasion in and after 1629.